machanism-org/machai/gw-maven-plugin/src/site/markdown/index.md

 The implementation provides two main goals:

 - `gw:gw` scans project files for guidance comments and processes matching content with Ghostwriter.
-- `gw:act` runs a named act or free-form prompt across selected project content.
-For an act with additional prompt text, use a value such as `-Dgw.act="review Focus on public APIs"`; for a free-form prompt, provide the prompt text directly, for example `-Dgw.act="Add missing Javadocs"`.
+- `gw:act` runs a named act or a user prompt across selected project content.
+For an act with additional prompt text, use a value such as `-Dgw.act="review Focus on public APIs"`; when supplying only a user prompt instead of an act name, start the prompt with `>`, for example `-Dgw.act=">Add missing Javadocs"`.

 Both goals can run without a `pom.xml`, are safe for threaded execution, and coordinate multi-module traversal through Ghostwriter.
 When Maven parallel execution is enabled, module processing is handled by `gw` rather than by the Maven reactor, with sub-modules processed before parent modules.